InHouse-Banana/DataScientistChallenge/README.md

 		![baseline_combination_categories](images/baseline_combination_categories.png)

-7. One-hot encoding of the categorical features takes place at this stage, before splitting the dataset into train/test, allowing the the encoder has access to all the categorical features in the set.
+8. One-hot encoding of the categorical features took place at this stage, before the dataset was split into train/test, allowing the encoder to have access to all the categorical features in the set.

 ## Part 2: Prediction Modeling